Z-KhaliL-D/ai-studying-assistant/README.md

 ---

-## 📁Project Structure & File Overview
+## Project Structure & File Overview

 ### `main_app.py`
 This is the **main Streamlit application**.
 It provides the user interface and manages the following workflows: